2013 San Diego Five Star Wealth Managers

 A Select Award

-The resulting list of 2012 Five Star Wealth Managers is a select group, representing less than 3 percent of the wealth managers in the San Diego area.(1)
+The 2013 Five Star Wealth Managers are a select group, representing less than 4 percent of the wealth managers in the San Diego area.(1)

 Although this list is a useful tool for anyone looking for help in managing their financial world or implementing aspects of their financial strategies, it should not be considered exhaustive.
 Undoubtedly, there are many excellent wealth managers who, for one reason or another, are not on this year’s list.